Macros | |

 Define to determine if Mac OS 9 code is being built with the Carbon libraries.

-If this define exists, then you are creating code that runs under classic Mac OS with the Carbon libraries.
+Define this macro to 1 so code that runs under classic Mac OS will be compiled to link with the Carbon libraries.